vtex/faststore-docs/docs/reference/api/faststore-api.md

 1. Develop an ecommerce website with Next.js or Gatsby.
 2. Create an Apollo Server instance on Heroku.
 3. Run the executable schema in a function on Next.js.

-## Playground

-You can use the GraphQL playground below to test and explore the FastStore API.

-<GraphQLExplorer query="query {
-          allProducts(first: 10) {
-            edges {
-              node {
-                name
-              }
-            }
-          }
-        }"/>

-You can also install the `@faststore/api` dependency in your project to start exploring the data layer by running a local server.
-Learn more in the [Get started guide](/reference/api/get-started).

 ## Going beyond